In March 2012, work started on the new accommodation block behind the existing parish centre. It was completed in July 2013.

-When it is finished, it will contain a new parish office, kitchen and bar (read about them on the parish rooms page).
-The upper floors will provide 5 new bedrooms.
+It will contains a new parish office, kitchen and bar (read about them on the parish rooms page).
+The upper floors provide 5 new bedrooms.

-And the rest?
-We have young men who want to join our community and nowhere to put them!
-With the new building, we will have 5 extra bedrooms.
-As well as allowing us to accept and train novices (new members of the community), we will be able to take students from Oratories overseas who want to study at Blackfriars.
+Two of the rooms are now occupied, and we now have space that allows us to accept and train novices (new members of the community).
+We will be able to take students from Oratories overseas who want to study at Blackfriars.
 Outside of term time, the spare rooms can be used for guests.

 Below is a link to the architect's plan of the first floor of the accommodation block (click on it to see a larger version).
 The rooms are labelled nidos, which comes from the Italian word for ‘nest’ — an Oratorian is supposed to have a room in which he can ‘nest’ for life because he (usually) does not leave the house he first joins.